-Large-volume liposuction (also known as high-volume lipo or plus-size liposuction or high BMI liposuction) is a plus-size plastic surgery procedure performed on plus-sized patients who require a greater-than-average amount of fat removal in order to effectively contour their bodies.
+Large-volume liposuction (also known as high-volume lipo, hourglass lipo, plus-size liposuction or high BMI liposuction) is a plus-size plastic surgery procedure performed on patients who require a greater-than-average amount of fat removal in order to effectively contour their bodies.
 In this case, “plus-size” is defined by BMI, and references women and men who are in the “overweight” or “obese” BMI categories.
-“Large-volume” generally means 4L or more, but it varies based on an individual’s needs.
+“Large-volume” generally means 5L or more, but it varies based on an individual’s needs.
 It is sometimes referred to as “mega liposuction,” “extreme liposuction” or “aggressive liposuction”; however, our doctors do not use these terms as they do not perform surgeries that are risky or unsafe, as these terms imply.

 How do I know if I qualify for large-volume liposuction?